Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for travel, EOS R7 or Alpha 7R VI?
+Which is better for video, EOS R7 or Alpha 7R VI?

 What's the resolution difference between the EOS R7 and Alpha 7R VI?